 And don't forget about bonus and incentive plans.
 If you raise an employee's pay to maintain the exempt status, are you willing to keep them in the same bonus program?

-Many employers found they needed to re-think their entire compensation program as a result of these changes.
-In short, you need to plan ahead.
+These are just some of the issues you'll need to consider.
+After the last increase to the salary threshold, many employers found they needed to re-think their entire compensation program as a result of the changes.